sensu/sensu-docs/content/sensu-go/5.17/api/overview.md

 #### Logical operator

 Sensu's logical operator is `&&` (AND).
-You can combine multiple statements separated with the logical operator in field and label selectors.
+Use it to combine multiple statements separated with the logical operator in field and label selectors.

-For example, the following cURL request retrieves checks that are configured to be published **and** include the `slack` handler:
+For example, the following cURL request retrieves checks that are not configured to be published **and** include the `linux` subscription:

 {{< highlight shell >}}
 curl -H "Authorization: Bearer $SENSU_ACCESS_TOKEN" http://127.0.0.1:8080/api/core/v2/checks -G \
---data-urlencode 'fieldSelector=check.publish == true && slack in check.handlers'
+--data-urlencode 'fieldSelector=check.publish != true && linux in check.subscriptions'
 {{< /highlight >}}

-To retrieve checks with a `linux` subscription that do not use the `slack` handler and are in either the `dev` namespace:
+To retrieve checks that are not published, include a `linux` subscription, and are in the `dev` namespace:

 {{< highlight shell >}}
 curl -H "Authorization: Bearer $SENSU_ACCESS_TOKEN" http://127.0.0.1:8080/api/core/v2/checks -G \
---data-urlencode 'linux in check.subscriptions && slack notin check.handlers && dev in check.namespace'
+--data-urlencode 'fieldSelector=check.publish != true && linux in check.subscriptions && dev in check.namespace'
 {{< /highlight >}}

 _**NOTE**: Sensu does not have the `OR` logical operator._

+### Combined selectors

+You can use field and label selectors in a single request.
+For example, to retrieve only checks that include a `linux` subscription *and* do not include a label for type `server`:

+{{< highlight shell >}}
+curl -H "Authorization: Bearer $SENSU_ACCESS_TOKEN" http://127.0.0.1:8080/api/core/v2/checks -G \
+--data-urlencode 'fieldSelector=linux in check.subscriptions' \
+--data-urlencode 'labelSelector=type != "server"'
+{{< /highlight >}}

 ### Examples

-#### Use selectors with arrays
+#### Use selectors with arrays of strings

 To retrieve checks that are in either the `dev` or `production` namespace: